kubev2v/ovirt-imageio-populator/README.md

 # ovirt-imageio-populator

-[Volume Populator](https://kubernetes.io/blog/2022/05/16/volume-populators-beta/) that uses disks from oVirt as source.
+[Volume Populator](https://kubernetes.io/blog/2022/05/16/volume-populators-beta/) that uses disks from oVirt as a source.
 Currently only tested on Openshift

 ## Installation